-To manage your everyday life you need energy in the form of food.
-The amount of energy varies from person to person and depends very much on your metabolism.
-The daily energy turnover is made up of your basal metabolic rate and work turnover.
-With the calculator you get an orientation, how much energy you consume every day.
-A man weighing 75 kilograms (kg) and measuring 1.75 metres (m) with 40 hours (h) a week of office work and three sports sessions per week consumes approx. 2500 kcal.
+In order to manage your everyday life, you need energy in the form of food.
+The amount of energy required varies from person to person and depends very much on your metabolism.
+The daily energy turnover is composed of your basal metabolic rate (body functions) and your work turnover (movement).
+The calculator gives you an orientation on how much energy you consume each day.
+A 75 kilogram heavy and 1.75 meter tall man with a 40-hour week of office work and 3 times a week sport consumes approx. 2500 kcal per day.

-1 kg body fat provides approx. 7000 kcal.
-(Martin, Daniel, Drinkwater, & Clarys, 1994) This means that if you stay 500 kcal daily below your daily requirement, you lose 500 grams (g) of body fat (3500 kcal) per week.
-(Wang, Heshka, Zhang, Boozer, & Heymsfield, 2001) Over time, your body adapts to the calorie deficit and works more and more economically.
-Your basal metabolic rate decreases and thus also your daily energy requirements.
-(Rosenbaum, et al., 2003) Consequently, you would have to eat less and less to ensure a constant fat loss.
-Eat half!
-I’m sure you know this statement, but be careful!
-With an even greater calorie deficit, your body falls into an „emergency situation“ and vital processes can no longer take place optimally.
+For example, 1 kg of body fat provides about 7000 kcal.
+(Martin, Daniel, Drinkwater, & Clarys, 1994).
+This means that if you stay 500 kcal daily below your daily requirement, you will lose 500 grams of body fat (3500 kcal) per week (Wang, Heshka, Zhang, Boozer, & Heymsfield, 2001).
+Over time, however, your body adapts to the calorie deficit and becomes more economical.
+Your basal metabolic rate drops and so does your daily energy requirement (Rosenbaum, et al., 2003).
+As a result, you would have to eat less and less to ensure a constant reduction in fat.

 Even with a "eat half" diet, the body gradually adapts to the lower calorie intake and reduces its basal metabolic rate.
 The dangerous thing about this diet is that with such a drastic reduction in calories, there is a danger that your body will also drastically reduce its calorie requirements.
 This can lead to headaches, cravings, dizziness or concentration problems.